Articles & Features

 Oscar Wilde

-In a time of turmoil, it is instructive to think about how an ideal place to live should look, and what elements it should consist of in order to fulfil the needs of a diverse population.
-Since the dawn of time, humankind has not only strived for a better society in political and philosophical terms, but also dreamt, drawn and endeavoured to design the best one for it to inhabit–an idealised world for harmonious living.
+In a time of turmoil, it is instructive to think about how an ideal place to live should look, and what elements it should consist of in order to fulfill the needs of a diverse population.
+Since the dawn of time, humankind has not only strived for a better society in political and philosophical terms but also dreamed, drew, and endeavored to design the best one for it to inhabit–an idealized world for harmonious living.
 This is what has come to be known as ‘utopia’: an imaginary state of things, so perfect that it is unreachable and unattainable.
 When it comes to art, utopian ambitions have been very impactful, though the relationship between utopia and art is deeply paradoxical–at the same time always and never existing, in the constant pursuit of something that will never be.

 Architecture and its varied practitioners and theorists have come closest, collecting utopian ideas with the objective of turning them into something concrete – since the ideal society can only inhabit the ideal city.
 Architects have conceived imaginative designs that sometimes even reached actual construction, but more often remained at the planning stage.